New England Fall colors Feature image by Canva

 Portland and Cape Elizabeth

 With a rich history in fishing and agriculture, Portland is today regaled as a true foodie city.
-There are seafood-specialist restaurants like Scales and DiMillos (which sits on an actual ship).
+There are seafood-specialist restaurants like J’s Oyster, a favorite of Anthony Bourdain, and the floating DiMillos (which sits on a former car ferry).
 Plus inventive bistros like Fore Street and Central Provisions.

 Head east to Cape Elizabeth and enjoy a gorgeous stretch of land where you’ll find one of the best resorts in the state.
 The Inn by the Sea is just 10 minutes outside of Portland and is a pet-friendly resort.